2024-25 Edition

 Laura H. Kang, Ph.D.
 University of California, Santa Cruz, Chancellor's Fellow and Professor of Gender and Sexuality Studies (feminist epistemologies and theories, cultural studies, ethnic studies)

 Mahaliah Little, Ph.D.
-The Ohio State University, Assistant Professor of Gender and Sexuality Studies (black feminist theory, literary and cultural criticism, black sexuality studies, black feminist aesthetics, contemporary African American literature, trauma narratives)
+The Ohio State University, Assistant Professor of Gender and Sexuality Studies; Culture and Theory (black feminist theory, literary and cultural criticism, black sexuality studies, black feminist aesthetics, contemporary African American literature, trauma narratives)

 Rudo Mudiwa, Ph.D.
 Indiana University, Bloomington, Assistant Professor of Gender and Sexuality Studies; Culture and Theory (anti-colonial studies, African feminisms, urban space, rhetoric)